 To search for a movie: tap in the search box and type, the list will show the closest match at the top of the list.

-To pick a movie: click on the Selector checkbox, your selection will now be shown in My Video Picks.
+To pick a movie: tap on the title and then tap on the Add button, your selection will now be shown in My Video Picks.

-you to filter the list by the genre that is currently shown directly
+allows you to filter the list by the genre that is currently shown

 This tab contains the list of videos you have